intranda/goobi-plugin-step-create-structure-from-filenames/docs/index_en.md

 ---
-title: ZZZ
+title: Structured data capture from images based on filenames
 identifier: intranda_step_create_structure_from_filenames
 description: Step Plugin for Dubai
 published: false
 ---

 ## Introduction
-This documentation explains the plugin for Dubai.
+This documentation explains the plugin for capturing structured data from images based on their filenames.

 ## Installation
 To use the plugin, the following files must be installed: